sakaki-/gentoo-on-b3/README.md

 Of course, you can easily adapt the above process, if you wish to use Gentoo's hardened sources etc.

+> Please note that there was a major re-organization of the Marvell architecture in version 3.17 of the kernel, with [mach-kirkwood being removed](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/commit/?id=ba364fc752daeded072a5ef31e43b84cb1f9e5fd).
+As a result, the required format of the config file changed signficantly (for the B3), such that a simple `make olddefconfig` on a < 3.17 kernel config will no longer generate a bootable kernel.
+As such, if building a >= 3.17 kernel, you should use the [v1.2.0 configs](https://github.com/sakaki-/gentoo-on-b3/tree/1.2.0/configs) from this project as a basis (as these have the new schema); however, if building 3.15 <= x < 3.17, use the [v1.1.0 configs](https://github.com/sakaki-/gentoo-on-b3/tree/1.1.0/configs) instead.
+Versions < 3.15 do not have device-tree support for the B3, and should not be used.

 ### Keeping Your Gentoo System Up-To-Date

-You can update your system at any time.
+You can update your system at any time (whether you are running Gentoo from USB or the B3's internal drive).
 To do so, first refresh your Portage tree, by issuing:
 ```
 b3 ~ # eix-sync
    (this will take some time to complete)